amraw/Fake-News-Busters/index.md

 ### 3.2 Static Approach :

-In this approach, we are extracting following features and training a Feed-forward network on these features.
+In this approach  fesffefewffewffewffewfwef, we are extracting following features and training a Feed-forward network on these features.

 1. Cosine similarity: -  Firstly the headline and body are converted to TF-IDF form and then cosine similarity is calculated between them.